BradleyA/git-TEST-commit-automation/hooks/README.md

 # in development
 # git-TEST-commit-automation

-Scripts to assist running something, and checking something, then reporting something; after you commit something.
+Scripts to assist running something, and checking something, then reporting something; when you commit something.

 #### Strategy: